Most business owners value views, likes, followers, and a huge email list.

 As I mentioned above, customers who buy from Amazon or eBay expect fast deliveries.
-You can't ask them to pay for something and wait using one of those platforms.
+You can't ask them to pay for something and wait to use one of those platforms.

 I hope you have a clear idea of what you can or cannot expect from a pre-order strategy at this point.

 How To Do Pre-Order Business?
 (Choosing Your Pre-Order Method)

 Here are the 3 most common types of pre-orders you can offer:

 This is the simplest of all.
-Your customers will pay you upfront for the products.
-The only trouble is that sometimes, a customer's regular purchases get mixed up with their pre-orders.
+Your customers will pay you upfront for the pre-order products.
+The only trouble is that a customer's regular purchases sometimes get mixed up with their pre-orders.

 You can also send your customers payment links to pay later.
-They can complete their checkout process through your store.
+They can complete their checkout process through your online store.

-The only downside of using this option is you might end up targeting early adopters and not your ideal customers.
+The only downside of this option is that you might target early adopters, not your ideal customers.
 You don't want that.

 You Need A Strategy If You Want To Get The Most Of Your Pre-Orders...

 Today's business owners need to learn one thing.
 They can't automate every task to drive growth.

-Whether it's social media and content marketing, or pre-orders, you will need a strategy to move forward.
+Whether it's social media and content marketing, or pre-orders, you will need a successful pre-order campaign strategy to move forward.
 You need an effective pre-order campaign.